 After I graduated I became Sabbatical President of my Alma Mater’s Student Representative Council.
 One of my responsibilities was to listen to the pleas of destitute and often homeless students who had spent the grant, that was meant to last twelve weeks, in four of solid, flat out partying.
 Having also burnt the £50 overdraft facility that Barclays Bank would give anyone who walked in with a matriculation card, they ended up in front of me, begging for a bail out from the hardship fund; which I always gave them.
 I remember one, Alan we shall call him, sitting on my desk, holding one of my hands in his and supplicating me for help, despite the fact that I’d already said ‘yes’.
 And when he left he flounced out in style, blowing me kisses and wiggling his bum.

 Another of my roles was to oversee the opening of the new Student Bar, which had been years in the development.
-Pulling a political fast one on the hard left, who apparently wanted old bentwood chairs and sacking, I persuaded the Governors to give me enough money to turn it into the most gay-attractive place in Edinburgh — and so it became, the legendary Wee Red Bar.
+Pulling a political fast one on the hard left, who apparently wanted old bentwood chairs and sacking, I persuaded the other Governors to give me enough money to turn it into the most gay-attractive place in Edinburgh — and so it became, the legendary Wee Red Bar.
 (Yup, that was me.)
 Why did I do this?
 Because gay was hip.
 Gay was cool.
 Gay meant bums on seats and cocktails being drunk, great music, colour, women not being harassed by neds and NO HASSLE.

 Everybody interesting was gay.
 Freddie Mercury was gay, George Michael and Jimmy Somerville were gay, Frankie Goes to Hollywood were gay and Marc Almond was even more dangerously sexy than Debbie Harry.
 ‘YMCA’, ‘Relax’ and ‘Tainted Love’ were the soundtrack.
 Gay was the zeitgeist, the iconography to follow.
 Straights had to infer some sort of a kink just to be taken seriously — just look at Phil Oakey.
 Gay was cool.

-That was before AIDS.
+That was before HIV.
 I remember the tragedy all too clearly.
 But I could not have foreseen, then, working as a freelance photographer and documenting this horror, through the tears I cried for friends taken — what was to come.